Prison: People with disabilities

+United States

-People with disabilities are overrepresented in the criminal justice system, with 40% of people in state prisons having disabilities compared to 15% of the general population.
+People with disabilities are overrepresented in the American criminal justice system, with 40% of people in state prisons having disabilities compared to 15% of the general population.
 Factors that may contribute to this are lack of social support, lack of effective communication with law enforcement or legal representation, poverty, bias and prejudice, and mental health issues, among others.
-The department of justice reported that people with disabilities were victims of 26% of nonfatal violent crimes while being accounted for 15% of the population from 2017-2019 in addition to being four times as likely to be a victim of a violent crime (46.2 per 1,000 age 12 or older) than those without a disability (12.3 per 1,000).
-And with Police often being the first responders to mental health crises, this can increase the chance of conflicts with the mentally ill.
-In 2015, a Washington Post investigation reported that 124 people out of 462 for whom police were called for assistance with a person in an immediate mental health crisis were shot by the first responders; most of those shot were armed in the interaction, however.
+The United States Department of Justice reported that people with disabilities were victims of 26% of nonfatal violent crimes while being accounted for 15% of the population from 2017-2019 in addition to being four times as likely to be a victim of a violent crime (46.2 per 1,000 age 12 or older) than those without a disability (12.3 per 1,000).
+As police are often the first responders to mental health crises, this can increase the chance of conflicts with the mentally ill.
+In 2015, a Washington Post investigation reported that 124 people out of 462 in the United States for whom police were called for assistance with a person in an immediate mental health crisis were shot by the first responders; most of those shot were armed in the interaction, however.

-The National registry of exonerations found that 70% of people who falsely confessed and were later exonerated had intellectual disabilities and mental illness.
+The National registry of exonerations found that 70% of people in the United States who falsely confessed and were later exonerated had intellectual disabilities and mental illness.
 Those with intellectual disabilities were exonerated from murder in 69% of cases with 29% of those being exonerated from the death penalty compared to 13% of the total exonerations.

+All prisons in the U.S are covered by the Americans with Disabilities Act of 1990 (ADA) and those that receive Federal funds are also covered by section 504 of the Rehabilitation Act (Section 504).
+Both of these laws prohibit discrimination against people with disabilities including inmates and requiring reasonable accommodations.
+Examples of reasonable accommodations is ensuring that inmates with disabilities can access cell features without assistance.

+World wide

+The United Nations Convention on the rights with people with disabilities outlines standards of rights with people with disabilities with article 2 requiring facilities and detentions to make reasonable accommodations to people with disabilities to ensure they can exercise there rights on an equal basis with others.
+This same provision is now in the revised version of United Nations Standard Minimum rules for the treatment of prisoners on rule 5.2, requiring prison administrations to make reasonable accommodations for prisoners with disabilities to ensure equitable access to prison life.